LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Items/weapons/Void Cleavers.md

 Once per long rest, the swords bestow upon their wielder the ability to bend reality, allowing them to step into the void and emerge elsewhere (granting one use of the Dimension Door spell).

-Furthermore, this weapon possesses three charges that replenish with each long rest.
-These charges may be expended for the following effects:
+The blade possesses three charges, which can be expended after successfully striking a creature with an attack.
+Upon expending a charge, the wielder can choose one of the following effects:
-- Void Tear: Upon a successful attack with this weapon, deal an extra 3d6 force damage.
+- **Void Tear:** The blade resonates with an otherworldly force, dealing an additional 3d6 force damage to the target.
-- Void Displacement: Upon a successful attack with this weapon, you can teleport the target creature (of size medium or smaller) anywhere within sight and 30 feet.
+- **Void Displacement:** The wielder harnesses the weapon's interdimensional properties to banish the struck creature to a visible location within 30 feet of the wielder.
+The creature must be Medium size or smaller to be affected by this ability.